 Step 3: What to do if you fail miserably…

-Be kind to yourself, do not beat yourself up for getting it wrong!
-It takes time and a gentle approach to change these behaviors.
+- Be kind to yourself, do not beat yourself up for getting it wrong!
+It takes time and a gentle approach to change these behaviours.
 In fact the kinder you are with yourself when you fail, the more rapidly you will see improvement.

-After some time has passed (and perhaps a glass of wine), analyse the event through the lens of the Partner model and ask yourself ‘how would I do that differently as a Partner?’
-Although you won't be able to repair what has already happened, simply analyzing it (a form of visualization) is another way to build Partner muscles.
+- After some time has passed (and perhaps a glass of wine), analyse the event through the lens of the Partner model and ask yourself ‘how would I do that differently as a Partner?’
+Although you won’t be able to repair what has already happened, simply analysing it (a form of visualisation) is another way to build Partner muscles.
 This will increase the chances of you being more successful the next time a land mine surprises you!

 One major piece of advice: